This website is still a work in progress, just like all things in life.

 Our minds work in fascinating ways.
 When we sleep, it produces arguably the most engaging artform of all: Dreams.

 Sometimes they don't make sense at all or the dreams themselves are just really mundane, and our brains automatically dismiss them as non-essential information.
-That's why we forget most of our dreams, even if we all dream multiple times every night.
+That's why--similar to the way we don't notice seeing our own nose every day, we forget most of our dreams, even if we all dream multiple times every night.

 But every once in a while, they make so much sense or are so bizarre that they leave a vivid impression on us.
 These are the dreams we tend to remember.
-Those that felt exceptionally real, I've written down for you below...
+Those that felt exceptionally real to me, I've documented below for posterity...